ReHoss/rehoss.github.io/_drafts/machine_learning_scientist_guide.md

 - **Know reviewers instructions** and criteria for conferences/journals you are submitting to.
 This helps you understand what is expected from your work.
 ICML reviewer guidelines [here](https://icml.cc/Conferences/2025/ReviewerInstructions).

+- **Review papers for journals or conferences**

+### Bibliography
+- Store your bibliography and construct your OWN library
+- Use Zotero or similar tools (Google Drive) to construct this library
+- I personally use Google Drive synchronised on [PDFExpert](https://pdfexpert.com/) which allows to annotate documents with automatic synchronisation.
+The latter tool greatly simplifies scanning and attaching handwritten notes to articles or books.

 ### Writing